rajeshvkothari/oom/Internal/NEW_GIN_README.md

       ```sh
 	  Click 'Browse SDC Service Models'
 	  Select a service and click on Deploy.
 	  Complete the fields indicated by the red star and click Confirm.

+	  **IMPORTANT NOTE : In order to work around argo issue with template file size, while deploying firewall model with argo-workflow engine, service instance name must be restricted to maximum of 6 characters (eg. fw_1, fw_101, etc).**

 	  Wait for few minutes and it will return a success message.
 	  A service object is created in Puccini-SO.
 	  Click Close
       ```

-	  Note : To Instantiate service for firewall model with 'argo-workflow' type, use small service instance name with maximum 6 chars(eg. fw_1, fw_101).

 	  If the instance name is large than 6 chars then the firewall argo template json file size goes above 40 kb and it seems that there is an issue in argo setup for argo template with more than 40 kb size.